 Preserved in an ashed form (silica skeletons) are fragments of wheat chaff, including some outer glumes (Figure 7.5).
 The two acute teeth at the top of the glume indicate a tetraploid glume wheat.
 The very strongly ridged glumes indicate the 'new type' or 'striate emmeroid' wheat, which has only been recognized as a distinct species for about 15 years (Jones et al. 2000; Kohler-Schneider 2003).
-This is because this type is not among the modern landraces of Turkey or Europe, nor found among the 'founder crops' in the Neolithic Levant.
+This is because this type is not among the modern landraces of Turkey or Euon some of the lost crop diversity of the storage has implications for the organization of crop-processing at least for barley have been rewith rope, nor found among the 'founder crops' in the Neolithic Levant.
 However, it was clearly important in Neolithic Anatolia, as well as northern Iran, Turkmenistan (Bogaard & Charles 2010) and it spread through Neolithic Europe, where it went extinct sometime after the later Bronze Age (Köhler-Schneider 2003).
-This find provides new details on some of the lost crop diversity of the Neolithic.
+This find provides new details